marechal-dev/multiplication_asm/README.md

 # Multiplication program

-This is a simple multiplication program using the Cleopatra Assembly (PUCRS)
+This is a simple multiplication program using the Cleopatra Assembly (by PUCRS)